fjl/geas/README.md

 ### #assemble

-For contract constructors and advanced CALL constructions, it can be necessary to include sub-program bytecode as-is.
+When writing contract constructors and advanced CALL scenarios, it can be necessary to include sub-program bytecode as-is.
 The `#assemble` directive can do this for you.

 Using `#assemble` runs the assembler on the specified file, and includes the resulting bytecode into the current program.
 Labels of the subprogram will start at offset zero.